 MYTH #2: It’s All About the Hustle (60-80 Hour Weeks Required)

-In the past few years, the word “hustle” has migrated from inner-city streets to suburban homes.
+In the past few years, the word “hustle” has extended from inner-city streets to suburban homes.
 Entrepreneurs like Gary Vaynerchuk get people hyped on the idea of the “hustle and grind.”
 But, what does that really mean?
 Sure, it makes for a great motivational quote to post on Tumblr, but it’s a bit vague, dontcha think?

 Don’t get me wrong – I like Gary Vaynerchuk and I agree with his messaging.
 It’s refreshing to to see a shift in mentality from the 4-hour work week to the 80-hour work week, but the concept of “hustle” needs an asterisk next to it.